 It was a long summer of isolation during Covid-19.
 So we were happy when we booked a luxury escape to Lake Rosseau in Muskoka for a few days.
 The resort had much to offer for a getaway.
 And throughout our mid-week visit we felt safe and relaxed.

 We got a bonus with beautiful fall colours for our visit.
 Each day the colours deepened.
 When the weather stayed nice, we headed even further north to Sault Ste Marie.

 Planning A Luxury Escape During Covid-19

-During the summer of Covid-19, we ventured out for several local day trips in Ontario.
+During the summer of Covid-19, we carefully assessed the risk of local travel and ventured out for several local day trips in Ontario.
 Once we even planned one overnight stay.
 But when September came, we looked for a longer escape before winter set in.